Reduce dropoffs

 Millions of people “Zillow-surf” to dream about homes months and sometimes years before they’re ready to buy.
 If we support their complete shopping journey and nurture them with insights and advice along the way, they’re likely to be on Zillow when they’re ready to buy.

-If we make it easy for Beth and Brandon to shop together, they’re likely to use Zillow, this differentiates us from the competition and enhances our ability to understand what they’re looking for.
+If we make it easy for buyers to shop together, they’re likely to use Zillow instead of a competitor.
+This may also differentiate us from the competition and enhance our ability to understand what buyers are looking for.

-Most shoppers track homes of interest and the attributes they’re looking for on spreadsheets.
-If we make it easier for Beth and Brandon to share information about homes on Zillow, we’ll become more “sticky” and they’ll likely use us every day of their search.
+Most shoppers track homes of interest on spreadsheets.
+If we make it easier for buyers to share information on Zillow, we’ll become more “sticky” and they’ll likely use us every day of their search.

 If they’re on Zillow when they find “the one” they’re more likely to work with a Zillow agent.

-If Beth and Brandon feel supported and get answers to their questions without being forced prematurely into a relationship with an agent, they’re more likely to reach out and let Zillow help.
+If Beth and Brandon feel supported and get answers without being prematurely forced into a relationship with an agent, they’re more likely to use Zillow.

 If we can make search effortless, like having a conversation with a real person, then Beth and Brandon will be more able to articulate their needs and find homes that fulfill their criteria.

-Narratives are memorable — they help the PEMD team understand and empathize with the user’s experience.
-During feature development, we can refer back to the narrative to make smarter choices about the impact that our choices have on users.
+Narratives help us focus on the user and how they feel about and accomplish their goals.
+They are also memorable and help the PEMD team understand and empathize with the user’s experience.
+During development, we can refer back to the narrative to make smarter choices about their impact on users.

 The team riffed on several narratives.
 The UX and content designers refined the language and added illustrations for the top ideas.
-The result was a clear representation of how Zillow might impact Beth and Brandon’s lives in a way that results in a win-win for buyers and Zillow.
+The result was a clear representation of how Zillow might impact buyers’ lives in a way that results in a win-win for buyers and Zillow.

 Beth and Brandon shop for a home

 Zillow's new experience makes it easy for them to share what’s important for their next home and the homes each wants the other to consider.
-Each night when they check for new homes, they can easily see what’s new and see key attributes so they quickly triage homes.
+Each night when they check for new homes, they can easily see what’s new and quickly triage homes.

-They can also get a “deeper sense” of each home because there are high-fidelity photos.
-Instead of looking at a collection of disparate photos, they see a layout they can use to move around the house.
-Lifestyle information like flood risk, neighborhood amenities, and more are also highlighted.
+They get a “deeper sense” of each home — instead of looking at a collection of disparate photos, they can move around the house with the aid of virtual reality.
+Lifestyle information, like flood risk, neighborhood amenities, is also highlighted.

-To help them understand what they can afford, they are encouraged to engage with a Zillow mortgage advisor early in the process so they can have confidence in how much they can spend and be ready when they “find the one”.
+To help them understand what they can afford, they’re encouraged to engage with a Zillow mortgage advisor early in the process so they can have confidence in how much they can spend and be ready when they “find the one”.

 Get leadership buy-in